E*TRADE vs M1 Finance in 2026

 Recommendations

-For long-term investing and retirement, E*Trade has annuities, lifecycle funds, and advisors via Morgan Stanley.
-M1 Finance has target-date Pies.
+For long-term investing and retirement planning, we lean toward E*Trade, which offers annuities, lifecycle mutual funds, and access to financial planners through Morgan Stanley.
+M1 Finance does provide target-date Pies.

-For small accounts, an E*Trade brokerage account.
-The robo service needs $500.
+For small accounts, we suggest an E*Trade brokerage account.
+The firm’s robo service requires $500 to start.

 Judgment